About Community Right to Bid

 A number of community organisations can nominate land and buildings for inclusion on the list: parish councils, neighbourhood forums (as defined in neighbourhood planning regulations), unconstituted community groups of at least 21 members, not-for-private-profit organisations (e.g. charities).
 The full detail of eligible groups is available in regulations 4, 5 and 12 of the Assets of Community Value regulations.

-Nomination Form for listing as an Asset of Community Value is available to download, complete and return.
-For more information visit our page Nomination
+The Nomination Form for listing as an Asset of Community Value can be completed online from our Nomination Form page.

 Once a nomination has been received, the Council has eight weeks in which to consider it and reach a decision on whether or not it is valid and a listing should be made.
 The Council will tell the owners and occupiers of the property when they receive a nomination.
 If the nomination meets the Government's requirements, it will be included on a list of assets of community value for five years and recorded as a local land charge.
 The owners and occupiers of the asset will also be informed.
 If the nomination does not meet the criteria, it will be included on a list of unsuccessful nominations and the owners and occupiers will be informed.
 If a nomination is unsuccessful, the council will write to the nominator giving reasons why.